 Edge computing, as defined, transfers specific storage and resources away from a business’s central data center and closer to the data source.

-The results and takeaways from that data are then transmitted, ready for use, to the main data center, ready for review and interaction.
+The results and takeaways from that data are then transmitted, ready for use, to the leading data center, ready for review and interaction.

 Autonomous vehicles are a prime use case for edge computing, as they must analyze data in real-time to operate safely.
 However, the volume of data generated by autonomous vehicles means that cloud-based analysis could lead to problems due to latency or a lack of connectivity.